Post Pop Depression Tour

-The Post Pop Depression Tour was a concert tour by American alternative artist Iggy Pop, launched in support of his namesake 17th studio album, Post Pop Depression.
+The Post Pop Depression Tour was a concert tour by American rock artist Iggy Pop, launched in support of his namesake 17th studio album, Post Pop Depression.
 The tour comprised two legs, with a total of 20 shows across Europe and North America, where he performed with the band used on the record.
 Following a warm-up performance at the Teragram Ballroom in Los Angeles on March 9, 2016, the first official show of the tour was held at the Paramount Theatre in Seattle on March 28.

 Jon Parales of The New York Times described the Austin, Texas performance as "He sang with full-throated conviction, utterly hard-nosed within the songs but grinning and thankful between them.
 He struck poses with every muscle clenched, he jittered across the stage, he repeatedly kicked around his microphone stand and a stool he barely used."

 The London performance was streamed on its four-year anniversary.